franneck94/Vscode-C-Cpp-Runner/README.md

 ![ArgumentsDebug](./media/argumentsDebug.png)

-The stored arguments will be resetted after selecting a new active folder.
+The stored arguments will be reset after selecting a new active folder.

 ### Exclude Folders for Selection